 Your preoperative nutritional and exercise education is important for long-term success following any bariatric surgical procedure.
+We will discuss educational classes and videos with multiple topics and importance of preparation for long-term success.

 The dietitian will assess your individual nutritional needs and food intake history, review proper nutrition, and discuss protein, vitamin and mineral supplementation, to help you understand what your body will need after surgery.